Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 * With the implementation I came up with so far, the robot points the silver tokens within a small distance range.
 A future accomplishment for the project would be expanding the view of the silver tokens to a farther distance.
 This improvement would make the robot start the approach routine earlier turning into a faster driving process.
 To achieve such behavior, the detecting area of the silver tokens should be expended in the `find_silver_token()` function.
 However, changing this property would require some finer adjustments on the function `gold_token_list(d_silver, rot_y_silver)` which would have to take care of a larger detecting area.

-* Another way to improve the ability of the robot to approach silver tokens may be using the `code` attribute. `code` is one of the attributes of the object type `Marker`.
+* Another way to improve the ability of the robot to approach silver tokens may be using the `code` attribute. `code` is one of the attributes of the `Marker` object type.
 Through this numeric token's identification, the robot could save the `code` of every single grabbed token and not view it as a grabbable object anymore.
 This type of control could let the robot have a 360° degrees view of its surroundings.
 Letting a wider field of view will help the robot identify tokens from every possible angle making it easier to identify and point the following token.
   I've already tried to implement a function capable of recognizing the code of the silver token without achieving any decent result.
 Working on this feature, I noticed that many times the latest approached token's code would not get saved inside the dedicated variable.
 This mistake makes it impossible for the robot to avoid the just detected token after the grabbing routine.
 With an improved saving method, this routine could be an efficient way of avoiding already grabbed silver tokens.

 ### Conclusions
 This project was my first approach to the Python programming language and the development of a well-structured git repository.
 Working on this assignment, I gained knowledge about the basic concepts of Python such as creating variables, managing functions, and delivering clear and well-structured code that could easily be understood by other developers.
-I also learned new skills about the use of [Git](https://git-scm.com) as a distributed control system which I had never worked with before
+I also learned new skills about the use of [Git](https://git-scm.com) as a distributed control system which I had never worked with before.